Governance

 Elaine Yoshida

-The Indigenous Languages Committee is the first of its kind among the Provincial Associations and will be working closely with various Indigenous language professionals in order to design, develop, and pilot the pre-entry level, Associate-level and the Certified-level assessments and exam procedures.
+The Indigenous Languages Committee is the first of its kind among the provincial associations and will be working closely with various Indigenous language professionals to design, develop, and pilot the pre-entry level, Associate- level, and the Certified-level assessments and exam procedures.
 We are proud to be working with translators, interpreters, and language experts from various Indigenous communities across the province to begin developing the framework and procedures to enable translators and interpreters in Indigenous languages to become members of ATIA.

 Samah Elzahaby